 We expect to continue to incur substantial operating losses in the future.
-While we have generated modest product revenues from ALIGN product sales to September 30, 2009, we cannot guarantee that we will generate any significant product revenues until a product candidate has been approved by the FDA or similar regulatory agencies in other countries and successfully commercialized.
-We currently anticipate that our cash, cash equivalents and short-term investments will be sufficient to fund our anticipated short-term working capital needs and fund its current operations, including on-going sapacitabine clinical trials, for the next twelve months.
-To continue operations beyond that time or in order to undertake further development activity, we would need to raise additional finance.
+While we have generated modest product revenues from ALIGN product sales from October 2007 through June 30, 2010, we cannot guarantee that we will generate any significant product revenues until a product candidate has been approved by the FDA or similar regulatory agencies in other countries and successfully commercialized.

-We cannot be certain that any of our programs will be successful or that we will be able to raise sufficient funds to complete the development and commercialize any of our product candidates currently in development, should they succeed.
+We currently anticipate that our cash and cash equivalents will be sufficient to fund our operations for at least the next 12 months.
+We can not be certain that any of our programs will be successful or that we will be able to raise sufficient funds to complete the development and commercialize any of our product candidates currently in development, should they succeed.
 Additionally, we plan to continue to evaluate in-licensing and acquisition opportunities to gain access to new drugs or drug targets that would fit with our strategy.
 Any such transaction would likely increase our funding needs in the future.